Atlantic Rim (film): Plot

-Later, Adm.
-Hadley is informed by Sheldon Geise of a top-secret sonar program that discovered the monsters, which are hundreds of millions of years old and lay their eggs on a mixture of crude oil and saltwater.
+Later, Hadley is informed by Sheldon Geise of a top-secret sonar program that discovered the monsters, which are hundreds of millions of years old and lay their eggs on a mixture of crude oil and saltwater.
 Two eggs have been discovered, one of which hatched into the monster that Red and Spitfire killed.
-Adm.
 Hadley orders a search for the other egg, but he is too late, as it has already hatched, with the second monster, much bigger than the first, feeding on the corpse of the first monster and destroying a whole naval fleet before wreaking havoc on the city.
-As the monster attacks the naval base, Tracy and Jim scramble to spring Red out of solitary before they are picked up by Lt.
-Wexler.
-Meanwhile, Geise informs Adm.
-Hadley that the President has authorized a nuclear strike on the monster, but Adm.
-Hadley defies that decision and orders everyone to evacuate the base.
+As the monster attacks the naval base, Tracy and Jim scramble to spring Red out of solitary before they are picked up by Lieutenant Wexler.
+Meanwhile, Geise informs Hadley that the President has authorized a nuclear strike on the monster, but Hadley defies that decision and orders everyone to evacuate the base.
 The monster retreats after a Northrop Grumman B-2 Spirit drops a payload on it.
-Adm.
 Hadley is later informed that another egg has hatched off the Atlantic Coast.

-Dr. Adams gives the trio special "halo" headbands that neurally link them to their robots, increasing their reflexes by using their direct body movements instead of joysticks.
-The system's downside is the pilot feeling pain for every damage the robot takes.
+Adams gives the trio special "halo" headbands that neurally link them to their robots, increasing their reflexes by using their direct body movements instead of joysticks.
+The system's downside is the pilot feeling pain when their robots are damaged.
 After a crash course on the new system, the trio fly their robots to New York City to battle the monster.
-Following numerous refusals by Adm.
-Hadley to launch a nuclear strike, Geise orders the USS Virginia to launch a warhead.
+Following numerous refusals by Hadley to launch a nuclear strike, Geise orders the USS Virginia to launch a warhead.
 Red intercepts the missile and jams its frequency, saving the city from a nuclear holocaust.
-In retaliation, Geise threatens to shut down the robots, but is quickly subdued by Lt.
-Wexler, despite shooting the Admiral in the arm.
+In retaliation, Geise threatens to shut down the robots, but is quickly subdued by Wexler, despite shooting Hadley in the arm.
 During the battle, Tracy loses consciousness when her neural level goes critical.
 Jim takes Tracy to safety while Red grabs the warhead and the monster before flying them to the atmosphere.
-He then kicks the monster to deep space, detonating the warhead in the process and sending him crashing back to Earth.
-The trio and Adm.
-Hadley celebrate by heading to the local bar for some tequila shots.
+He then kicks the monster into deep space, detonating the warhead in the process and sending him crashing back to Earth.
+The trio and Hadley celebrate by heading to the local bar for some tequila shots.